CSCfi/csc-env-eff/hands-on/linux_prerequisites/basic-file-editing.md

 ```
 (Exit from preview with q.)

-5. You can also create files with nano.
+5. You can also create files with `nano`.
 Try simply:
 ```bash
 nano yourname-cool-note-file.sh
 ```